 Alongside this, remember that labour rates will vary throughout the country.

-For example, in London, an emergency boiler fitter might charge £100 per hour, with someone in Birmingham charging around £75 per hour and up North, sometimes as low as £50 per hour.
+For example, in London, an emergency boiler fitter might charge £100 per hour, with someone in Birmingham charging around £75 per hour, sometimes as low as £50 per hour further up North.

-In the example above (30kw boiler for a 3-bed semi), assuming there is no complications, the boiler should be replaced within 1 working day.
+In the example above (30kW boiler for a 3-bed semi), assuming there are no complications, the boiler should be replaced within 1 working day.

-For installations that have additional complications (for instance, additional pipework, or upgrading a regular boiler to a combi), you should plan to have your heating and hot water off for 1.5-2 working days.
+For installations that have additional requirements (for instance, extra pipework, or upgrading a regular boiler to a combi), you should plan to have your heating and hot water off for 1.5-2 working days.

 So, with an emergency boiler fitter, you’d expect the job to be completed within 2-3 days from initial inquiry date/time.

 That said, Heatable can fit your new Worcester Bosch as soon as next day.
 You can use their online quote form to get the ball rolling right now.